asqm/sqpr/README.md

 #> 1     4 ESS Round 4
 ```

 Ok, so we have our `study_id`.
-Which questions are in that study? `find_questions` will do the work for you.
+Which questions are in that study?
+`find_questions` will do the work for you.

 ``` r
 q_ess <- find_questions(ess_four$id, "tv")
 ```

-That might take a while because it's downloading all of the data to your computer.
-However, if you run `find_questions` (or any other API related function) once, then any repetition should be instant as it loads everything from your computer rather than downloading it again.
+That might take a while because it’s downloading all of the data to your
+computer.
+However, if you run `find_questions` (or any other API related
+function) once, then any repetition should be instant as it loads
+everything from your computer rather than downloading it again.

-Let's query further down to get questions for a specific question.
+Let’s query further down to get questions for a specific question.

 ``` r
 sp_tv <- q_ess[q_ess$language_iso == "spa", ]